2 Day Yosemite Itinerary: How to Spend a Weekend in Yosemite National Park

 Day 2 in Yosemite: Glacier Point and viewpoints, hikes near Glacier Point

-This Yosemite itinerary assumes you have almost 2 full days in Yosemite, with you leaving the national park at the end of Day 2 and arriving the night before Day 1.
+I assume you have almost 2 full days in Yosemite like we did, with you leaving the national park at the end of Day 2 and arriving the night before Day 1.

 Park Pass and Reservation for Yosemite National Park